discom4rt/getElementsOnPath/README.md

 ## Caveats
 If an element is totally obscured by another one, it will not appear in the results (&lt;html&gt; by &lt;body&gt;, for example).

-For now, using big differences between points skips over the elements between them (see Future Considerations below).

 ## Future Considerations

-* Scale t parameter granularity to 1 pixel level automatically so that document.getElementsOnPath( 0, 0, 1000, 1000 ) doesn't skip over elements between (0, 0) and (1000, 1000)
 * Look into improving performance
 * Bullet proof dimensions?
 * Support n number of points by using some sort of interpolation (barycentric langrangian?)